 The final event of day two was the eagerly anticipated Men’s Team Kumite event.
 Japan were the defending champions and had not lost a match since the walkout at the 1972 WUKO World Championships.

 The final was refereed by Ted Hedlund of Sweden.
-In the first match Hall faced Koike.
+In the first match, Hall faced Koike.
 Early in the match Hall was penalised for excessive contact to the head.
-Despite this he got Britain of to a good start by eventually defeating Koike.
+Despite this, he got Britain off to a good start by eventually defeating Koike.

-In the second match Brennan faced Imamura.
+In the second match, Brennan faced Imamura.
 Both men had a history with each other.
-At the 1987 world Championships, held in Brisbane, Australia, Imamura had defeated Brennan in the Individual Kumite final.
-However, this time it was Brennan he was victorious.
+At the 1987 world Championships, held in Brisbane, Australia, Imamura defeated Brennan in the Individual Kumite final.
+However, this time it was Brennan who was victorious.
 He took Britain to a 2-0 lead over Japan.